Remigration: Germany

 In March 2018, Identitarian protesters were arrested for trespassing on the roof of Frankfurt Central Station, and hanging a banner that reads "Endstation Multikulti.
 Notbremse ziehen.
 Remigration" (Terminal station Multikulti.
 Pull emergency brake.
 Remigration), while chanting phrases like "home, freedom, tradition" from a megaphone.

-In March 2019, the German Identitarian movement began a "remigration campaign" which included governmental petitions, a "flashmob" outside a mosque and a demonstration in front of the Federal Ministry of the Interior, Building and Community in Berlin, where the protesters demanded the repatriation of Islamic refugees back to the Middle East.
+In March 2019 the German Identitarian movement began a "remigration campaign" which included governmental petitions, a "flashmob" outside a mosque and a demonstration in front of the Federal Ministry of the Interior, Building and Community in Berlin, where the protesters demanded the repatriation of Islamic refugees back to the Middle East.
 It was reported that the group were distributing posters aimed at Syrian refugees that read "The war is over.
 Syria needs you" and referenced a "remigration policy".

 In May 2019, Katrin Ebner-Steiner, leader of AfD in Bavaria, indicated that the deportation of non-whites from Germany was a preferable policy to racial integration, after she called for "Remigration instead of integration" at a conference for the Southern wing of the party.

 Ahead of the 2019 European Parliament election, Germany's opposition party, the far-right Alternative for Germany, made remigration part of their policy platform, openly calling for "remigration, instead of mass immigration", and stating that "Germany and Europe must put in place remigration programs on the largest possible scale".
 AfD MP Markus Frohnmaier has repeatedly worn a slogan reading "Remigration Ministry" into the Bundestag.

+In January 2024, Correctiv reported that members of the AfD had secretly met with figures from the German and Austrian far-right in a meeting in Potsdam in November 2023, in which they allegedly discussed a "remigration" plan for deporting immigrants, which could include naturalised German citizens.
+The figures present included the Identitarian activist Martin Sellner.

+In July 2025 the AfD Bundestag group removed a demand for "remigration" from its seven-point policy proposal as part of a softening of its immigration stance ahead of the next German federal election.
+However, many political scientists are sceptical if the shift is "anymore than cosmetic".

+Italy

+Lega Giovani, the youth wing of the right-wing populist Italian party Lega, advocated for remigration following violent incidents in January 2025 involving migrants in Como and Lombardy, and received support from the Lombardy regional leader of the party.

+In May 2025, Lega MEP Roberto Vannacci addressed a 'Remigration Summit' in Milan, expressing support for remigration and stating that "remigration is not a slogan but a concrete proposal."
+In the same month, Lega MEP Isabella Tovaglieri similarly called for a "systematic remigration campaign".